hmoodaps/staggered_animated_widget/README.md

-# Staggered Animated Widget
+# 📦 Staggered Animated Widget

-A Flutter package that provides staggered animations for widgets.
+A Flutter package that provides staggered animations for widgets and column .

-## Features
+## 🚀 Features

 - Provides a simple way to add staggered animations to your Flutter widgets.
 - Supports multiple animation directions: from top, bottom, left, or right.
 - Easy to use with customizable delay.
 - Added support for customizable duration and curve properties.

-## Getting Started
+## 📌 Getting Started

 To use this package, add it to your `pubspec.yaml` file: